 13. Hibiscus

-The hibiscus is considered a very feminine flower, and is often used to symbolize femininity, a beloved wife, and delicate beauty.
+The hibiscus is considered a very feminine flower and is often used to symbolize femininity, a beloved wife, and delicate beauty.

 Because of its prominence in several island cultures, the hibiscus can also signify an association with Hawaii or Haiti.

-What is the flower that means death?
+What flower symbolizes death?

 The chrysanthemum traditionally represents the death of a loved one.